Amazing Red: House of Glory (2014–present)

 Also, Red opened his own training school, House of Glory.
 During his initial stint in the company, he became one-time HOG Tag Team Champion with his former teammate Crimson after defeating the Young Bucks (Matt Jackson and Nick Jackson).
 He also won the HOG Heavyweight Championship at House of Glory's "High Intensity 6" and would hold the title for a record setting 364 days.
 He lost the title almost a year later at "High Intensity 7" to Anthony Gangone in a No Ropes Match.
 Red would be forced to join the House of Gangone stable, and would then, of his own choice, turn heel by attacking two of his students, Private Party (Marq Quen and Isiah Kassidy).

 Professional wrestling style and persona

 Red is known for his high-flying style.
 He has been described as a pioneer and an innovator during the early 2000s.
 Will Ospreay has called him an inspiration.
-Red is also credited for inventing the front flip piledriver, which is later known by many wrestlers as the Canadian Destroyer.

 Personal life

-Figueroa is married and has two children with his wife.
+Figueroa is married and has three children with his wife.